FamilyPicture

 After undergrad, I moved to the pacific northwest to pursue a PhD in Economics at the University of Oregon, largely because of the amount of teaching experience I could gain as a graduate student.
 While there, I served as an instructor of record for six classes teaching Intermediate Microeconomics, Intro to and Intermediate Game Theory, and Environmental Economics.

-As someone who learned to code by making games to play on my calculator in middle school, I am constantly thinking about how I can use my programming skills and love for games to make my teaching methods, materials, and research more engaging and accessible.
-Consequently, I heavily utilize tools like Shiny (R) and oTree (Python) to try to achieve these goals.
+As someone who learned to program by making games to play on my calculator in middle school, I am now using those skills to create innovative experiments in my research and more engaging and accessible.
+Consequently, I heavily utilize tools like Shiny (R) and oTree (Python) which help me create interactive online content.